 The UIGEA or Unlawful Internet Gambling Enforcement Act, passed by Congress in 2006, which prohibits the transfer of money to organizations for the purpose of gambling online would likely be at play here, even though the organization managing the particulars here is the DC Government and not a Casino and associated bank.

 The same people that passed UIGEA are the same people that would have to approve this bill with passage in Congress.
 Though we’ll have had a change in the guard since the 2006 Congress, we’re still facing getting this through a Republican Majority, and a Republican Majority that does not particularly care for gambling.
+Hence, the minorities have no choice but to go online with umbingo for bingo and online slots games.

 It could be a good share of money, though, as Brown claims it could be worth $13M over three years.
 Every dollar counts.